How to Efficiently Strip, Seal and Polish a Floor like a Professional in Sydney, Australia

 6. Be careful not to overlap the new coat onto the previous area as this will make shiny streaks.
 Run the applicator along the sides first to frame the wet area and then fill in.

-We provide Services Liverpool,Guildford, Granville, Fairfield West area also.
+We are 3M certified and provide 3M floor honing, strip and seal polishing services in Liverpool,Guildford, Granville, Fairfield West area also.